-Applicants should review the Graduate School's admission process, Graduate School's minimum requirements, and program requirements and information (see below) prior to submitting the online application and fee.
+Applicants should also review the Graduate School's admission process, Graduate School's minimum requirements, and program requirements and information (see below) prior to submitting the online application and fee.
 The application fee cannot be waived or refunded.

 Please upload documents in PDF format.
 All correspondence must be in English.
 Please note that if possible, it is best to upload all your documents at once.
-Once you submit your application, you will not be able to upload additional materials, only edit the materials that you have already uploaded.
+Once you submit your materials, you will not be able to upload additional materials, only edit the materials that you have already uploaded.

 1. Graduate School Application and Application Fee.
 Our department only reviews completed applications submitted through the Graduate School online application process.
 The application fee is required and is non-refundable.
 In rare circumstances, applicants may apply for a fee waiver.
 If you previously applied in a prior academic year, you will need to resubmit your Graduate School application and pay the application fee again.